Light-and-Health-Research-Center/publications/README.md

 ## Documentation

-Detailed documentation for the Light and Health Publications will soon be available at [docs.light-health.org](https://docs.light-health.org/publications)
+Detailed documentation for the Light and Health Publications will soon be available at [docs.light-health.org](https://docs.light-health.org/publications).

+## Contributing

+If you'd like to add/edit a publication, request a feature, or report a bug, see [CONTRIBUTING.md](./CONTRIBUTING.md).